GoogleChromeLabs/sw-toolbox/README.md

 importScripts('bower_components/sw-toolbox/sw-toolbox.js'); // Update path to match your own setup
 ```

+### Define Routes

 ## Usage

+The URL and the HTTP request method define which handler is called for a particular request.
+This is called a _route_.
+For example, to send `GET` requests for the URL `'/myapp/index.html'` might be defined this way:

+`toolbox.router.get('/myapp/index.html', mainHandler);`

 The following examples would all appear within your service worker file.
 ```javascript
 // Set up routes from URL patterns to request handlers